|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Heat an inch or two of water in a saucepan over a medium heat.
+Heat an inch or two of water in a saucepan over medium heat.
 Also, make sure your clarified butter is warm, but not hot.

 Combine the egg yolks and the cold water in a glass or stainless steel mixing bowl (not aluminum) whisk for a minute or two, until the mixture is light and foamy.
 Whisk in a couple of drops of lemon juice, too.